jvs/sourcer/README.md

 For now, here's a list of the supported expressions:

-- Alternation:

-    - `foo /? bar` -- parses a list of foo separated by bar, consuming an optional trailing separator.
-    - `foo // bar` -- parses a list of foo separated by bar, and does not consume a trailing separator.
-    - In both cases, returns the list of foo values and discards the bar values.

 - Binding:

     - `let foo = bar in baz` -- parses bar, binding the result to foo, then